Thursday, January 19, 2017

 A battle with cancer will take a long time and it burns deep into the pockets.

-The operation went well
+The operation went well.

 A operation is never easy for a senior citizen .
 Physically they are not as strong to stand the pain & recovery time is longer too.
 The road to recovery had a few hiccups but was brought under control.
 As of now, her condition & well being is very good.
-She looks cheerful with a face of good health.
+She looks cheerful with a face of good health.The appointment with the oncologist takes about 2mths right after the operation.
+Chemotherapy looks inevitable as a few of my mother's lymph nodes were affected.

 Prior to the appointment with the oncologist, I got a cousin of mine to help me to get substance X.